touchlab/xcode-kotlin/README.md

 To help automate adding Kotlin source, check out the [Kotlin Xcode Sync](https://github.com/touchlab/KotlinXcodeSync) Gradle plugin.

+### Sample

+The [Droidcon NYC](https://github.com/touchlab/DroidconKotlin/) app has both the Xcode Gradle sync and Xcode projects enabled for debugging.

 ### Sources

 Setting up the Plugin has been an amalgam of various source projects, as Xcode "Plugins"